 - Just over an hour’s drive from Chania, a 16-kilometre cleft dissects the Cretan countryside.
 The Samaria Gorge is best-explored on-foot via one of the trails that criss-cross their way through the reserve.

 - Monastery of Agia, Triada and Chania, or Holy Trinity, Monastery, blazoned with bougainvillaea, is one of the most spectacular in Crete.
 A trip there lets you explore it up-close.
 Built in the 17th century, the three-domed church sits in the middle of a fortified complex.
 One of the church’s charms is the fact its architecture is a mix of ancient Greek and western-influenced styles.
 Antique, temple-like Doric columns are teamed with decorative facades used in the more modern Renaissance style.
 There’s a wine cellar and an olive oil mill, as well.

 - Arkadi Monastery and Rethymnon Town can be a tour.
 The Monastery Arkadi dates back to the 16th century, take a look at the arched doorways and stone staircases and the Renaissance influence in the architecture mixing both Roman and baroque elements.
 This building played a lead role in the Cretan revolt against Ottoman rule in the mid-19th century.
 In 1866, almost 1,000 Greeks sought refuge in the monastery.
 After 3 days of battle, the people blew themselves up rather than surrender to the Ottomans.

-In the movie, For Your Eye’s Only (which would have been my first Bond movie had a union hiccup delayed me joining the team to Octupussy) Roger Moore’s high speed boat chase was filmed in the Bay.
+In the movie, For Your Eye’s Only (which would have been my first Bond movie had a union hiccup delayed me joining the team to Octopussy) Roger Moore’s high-speed boat chase was filmed in the Bay.